-- Study the contemporary issues across a broad range of topics including food security, renewable energy, urban agriculture, water security and waste management
+- Study topical sustainability issues, including food security, renewable energy, urban agriculture, water security and waste management

-- Develop your understanding of best practice and radical approaches in delivering sustainability projects and practices in urban environments
+- Explore best practice and radical approaches in delivering sustainability projects and practices in urban environments

-- Enhance your skillset as you learn to use Geographical Information systems (GIS) and its use in visualisation and planning
+- Enhance your skillset as you learn to use Geographical Information systems (GIS) for visualisation and planning

-- Learn theoretical and practical knowledge of pollution and remediation
+- Develop your theoretical and practical knowledge of global issues such as pollution and remediation

 This is for you if...

-You are passionate about environmental issues and want to help improve human welfare and protecting the environment
+You are passionate about environmental issues and want to help improve human welfare and protect the environment

-You want to develop the skills so you can be part of the solution to deliver a more sustainable society
+You want to develop your knowledge and skills for a future career where you can help to create solutions for a more sustainable society

 All about the course

-The Sustainability programme is available in flexible study formats, including full and part-time pathways.
-It comprises eight 15 credit taught modules, followed by a 60 credit research project.
+The course comprises eight 15 credit taught modules, followed by a 60 credit research project.

 - Full-time students will take modules in trimesters one and two, and complete their project module in trimester three.

 - Part-time students will spread their studies over trimesters one and two of the first two years, and then complete their project module in year three.